Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Multifractal random measures

 Once again we are interested in the mixed asymptotic framework defined by the parameter~$\chi$.
-The main ideas dealt with in this section are very similar in spirit to those in \cite{duvernet:2009}, we include the proofs for completeness' sake, since they are very similar to those which will be developed to study Multifractal Random Walks.
+The main ideas dealt with in this section are very similar in spirit to those in Duvernet \cite{duvernet2009}.
+We include the proofs for completeness' sake, since they are very similar to those which will be developed to study multifractal random walks.
+We recall the main definition and properties of multifractal random measures, hereafter MRM, following Bacry and Muzy \cite{bacrymuzy2003}.
+Start by defining for $l>0$, $w_l(u)=P(A_l(u))$ and set